 Brian and Danny are both 28 handicaps.
 Average players and neither are professional.
 Regardless, they play weekly.
 They may not play on premier courses all the time, but they have experienced plenty of them.
 They have played all over the world, including Cabo San Lucas, Dubai, Hawaii, England, and Ireland.
 Neither are strangers to elite golf courses.

 There are three courses at Streamsong: Streamsong Red, Streamsong Blue, and Streamsong Black.
-No one in our group played Streamsong Blue so I can’t give you any personal insight regarding Streamsong Blue.
+No one in our group played Streamsong Blue so I can’t give you any personal insight regarding Streamsong Blue until October after they have played it.

 Streamsong Black Golf Course – Par 73